 b. do not have Spanish fluency

-Other resources to find opportunities and job openings are LinkedIn.com , http://m.konzerta.com for private sector,
+Other resources to find opportunities and job openings are LinkedIn.com ,Ā https://m.konzerta.com for private sector, and https://ciudaddelsaber.org/en/opportunities/jobs for multinational companies

 2. Be proactive.
 Call ahead and email ahead to speak with HR.
-If you are a consultant or know a way to add value do not be shy.
-A quick call and setting up a meeting to propose how you can offer value can be easier than you think if you articulate your value proposition simply.
+If you are a consultant or know a way to add value, do not be shy.
+A quick call and setting up a meeting to propose how you can offer value can be easier than you think if you articulate your value proposition.
 A German friend of mine wanted to connect German private and institutional investors with real estate developers in Panama.
-He was very succinct in his emails and value proposition and was able to set up meetings rather quickly with decision makers at large real estate development firms before coming to Panama.
+He was very succinct in his emails and value proposition.
+He was able to set up meetings rather quickly with decision makers at large real estate development firms before coming to Panama.

-3. It’s not what you know it’s who you know.
-Panama is small and knowing someone inside the company can offer insight to new positions being offered first internally and then externally.
-Many multinationals look to hire within first so get head start on the job leads with the people that matter most.
-Networking especially with HR representatives or managers pays dividends as they often hold the most influence in new hires.
-This usually requires coming to Panama which is strongly recommended to make sure Panama is the right cultural fit for you anyway.
-After touring Panama, I chose to build my network of managers and executives and continuing my professional development through a top 15 US MBA program offered at 1/3 of the cost with the same professors, accreditation, and instruction, but more flexibility in the exciting emerging market of Panama.
+3. It’s not what you know, it’s who you know.
+Panama is small, and knowing someone inside the company can offer insight into new positions being offered first internally and then externally.
+Many multinationals prioritize internal hires, so get a head start on the job leads with the people that matter most.
+Networking, especially with HR representatives or managers, pays dividends as they often hold the most influence in new hires.
+This usually requires coming to Panama, which is strongly recommended to make sure Panama is the right cultural fit for you anyway.
+After touring Panama, I chose to build my network of managers and executives and continue my professional development through a top 15 US MBA program offered at 1/3 of the cost with the same professors, accreditation, and instruction, but more flexibility in the exciting emerging market of Panama.

 THE SOLUTION… WORK ONLINE